Member | Established: 2001 | Associate since 2003; Member since 2009

 Current Status: Sustain

-As a licensed accounting and auditing association recognized by the Kosovo Council for Financial Reporting (KCFR), SCAAK is responsible for the investigation and discipline (I&D) of its membership under the Law No. 06/L–032 on Accounting, Financial Reporting and Auditing of 2019 and must report on its findings and disciplinary procedures for auditors regularly to the KCFR.
-Under the KCFR Administrative Instruction No. 01/2022 on the Investigation and Discipline Procedures, the Commission for Investigation and Discipline of KCFR conducts investigations, and subsequently disciplines licensed associations, audit firms, and statutory auditors.
+The Society of Certified Accountants and Auditors of Kosovo (SCAAK), as a licensed professional accountancy organization recognized by the Kosovo Council for Financial Reporting (KCFR), is responsible for the investigation and discipline (I&D) of its members under Law No. 06/L–032 on Accounting, Financial Reporting and Auditing.
+KCFR Administrative Instruction No. 01/2022 on Investigation and Discipline Procedures also establishes the KCFR Commission for Investigation and Discipline, which is responsible for investigating and disciplining licensed professional accountancy organizations, audit firms, and statutory auditors.

 Current Status: Sustain